EspañolOn Call 24/7 215-752-5282 Email Me

 • Was the breath-testing machine properly calibrated?

-• Was the breath-testing machine properly tested for accuracy?
+• Was the breath-testing device properly tested for accuracy?

-• Was the breath-test operator properly certified to conduct the test?
+• Was the breath test operator adequately certified to conduct the test?

 • Did the blood-testing laboratory follow proper procedures?